 In the earliest period of the history of the Greeks we see them moving about in their ships on the shores and among the islands of their native seas.
 Three or four centuries before the Christian era, Asia Minor, beyond which the Persians had not been permitted to advance, was bordered by a fringe of Greek colonies.

 Lower Italy, when the Roman republic was just beginning to be conscious of its strength, had received the name of Greece itself.
 To all these places they carried their arts and literature, their philosophy, their mythology, and their amusements.
 They carried also their arms and their trade.
 The Greeks were gradually taking the place of the Phoenicians in the empire of the Mediterranean.

-With this view of the Hellenic character before us, we are prepared to appreciate the vast results of Alexander’s conquests.
-He took up the meshes of the net of Greek civilization, which were lying in disorder on the edges of the Asiatic shore, and spread them over all the countries which he traversed in his wonderful campaigns.
+With this view of the Hellenic character before us, we are prepared to appreciate the vast results of Alexander the Great's conquests.
+He took up the civilization of the Greeks, which was lying in disorder on the edges of the Asiatic shore, and spread it over all the countries which he traversed in his campaigns.
 The East and the West were suddenly brought together.
 Separated tribes were united under a common government.
-New cities were built, as the centers of political life.
+New cities were built as the centers of political life.
 New lines of communication were opened, as the channels of commercial activity.

 The empire of Alexander was divided, but the effects of his campaigns and policy did not cease.
 The influence of the fresh elements of social life was rather increased by being brought into independent action within the spheres of distinct kingdoms.
-Our attention is particularly called to two of the monarchical lines, which descended from Alexander's generals, - the Ptolemies, or the Greek kings of Egypt, - and the Seleucids, or the Greek kings of Syria.
+Our attention is particularly called to two of the monarchical lines, which descended from Alexander's generals.
+They were the Ptolemies, or the Greek kings of Egypt, and the Seleucids, or the Greek kings of Syria.